-Putin fires new broadside against Western liberalism during G20 summit - National | Globalnews.ca
+Putin fires new broadside against western liberalism during G20 summit - National | Globalnews.ca

 WATCH: Putin says U.S.-Russia relations are getting ‘worse and worse’

-He argued that Russia’s ban on “propaganda” of LGBT culture among children is aimed at protecting them from aggressive proselytizing by the LGBT community.
+He argued that Russia’s ban on “propaganda” of LGBTQ2 culture among children is aimed at protecting them from aggressive proselytizing by the LGBTQ2 community.

 “Let a person grow up first before making a choice,” Putin said.
 “Let the children in peace.”